DmitryBespalov/old-website/_posts/2017-10-17-frenchkit.markdown

 ![Janina Kutyn](https://s3.eu-central-1.amazonaws.com/images.dnbespalov.com/frenchkit/IMG_9493.JPG "Janina Kutyn"){:height="480px" width="480px"}

-Essentially, you'll be using draw() method to draw your cell's contents on the screen and avoid using lots of UIViews and autolayout.
+Essentially, you'll be using draw() method to draw your cell's contents on the screen and avoid using lots of UIViews and auto layout.

 The slides feature cute chimps and monkeys, check it out yourself!